MicrosoftDocs/azure-dev-docs/articles/java/identity/deploy-spring-boot-to-azure-spring-apps.md

 title: Get started with securing java application with Microsoft Identity platform
 description: Shows you how to enable your Java web app to restrict access to routes using app roles with the Microsoft identity platform
 services: active-directory
-documentationcenter: java
 ms.date: 01/01/2024
 ms.service: active-directory
-ms.tgt_pltfrm: multiple
 ms.topic: article
-ms.workload: identity
 ms.custom: devx-track-java, devx-track-extended-java
-adobe-target: true
 ---

 # Deploy your Java Spring Boot web app to Azure Spring Apps

 This guidance assumes you have run through any of the Spring Boot Web app examples for enabling security with Microsoft Entra ID.

 ## Prerequisites